phanumat/Documentation/getting-started/first-smartapp.rst

 - SmartApps are not continuously running.
 They are executed in response to various Events or schedules.
 - SmartApps are installed into a user's Location, and a user may install multiple instances of a SmartApp into the same Location.
 - With the exception of Solution Module SmartApps, SmartApps do not have any user interface, except for the preferences page that allows the user to configure the SmartApp (more on this in a bit).
 - The code that defines a SmartApp does not run on the user's mobile phone.
-SmartApps may execute in the SmartThings cloud, or on the Hub.
+SmartApps may execute in the PEA HiVE cloud, or on the Hub.
 The mobile application uses some information from the SmartApp to drive the experience in the app.

 In your editor, you can see that there is some code already written for you.
 This defines the basic structure and skeleton for your SmartApp.